Almost mathematics, Persistence module, and Tamarkin category: -action on categories

 \end{Prop}

-Now, let us apply the construction to our discussion for categories with $\arbR$-action. \begin{Def}We say an $\arbR$-action on a stable category $\cC$ is continuous if the monoidal functor $\arbR \rightarrow \Fun^L(\cC,\cC)$ maps filtered colimit to filtered colimit. \end{Def}
+Now, let us apply the construction to our discussion for categories with $\arbR$-action. \begin{Def}We say an $\arbR$-action on a stable category $\cC$ is continuous if the monoidal functor $\arbR \rightarrow \Fun^L(\cC,\cC)$ maps filtered colimits to filtered colimits. \end{Def}

 In this case, there exists a canonical way to extend a continuous $\arbR$-action to a continuous $\arbRpt$-action (defined in the same way) by Kan extension.
-Then we have \begin{Prop} For a presentable ${\bfk}$-linear stable category $\cC$, a continuous $\arbR$-action on $\cC$ is equivalent to a $\Sh_{\geq 0}(\bR)$-action on $\cC$.
-In this case, $\cC$ is $\Sh_{\geq 0}(\bR)$-enriched. \end{Prop} \begin{proof}We extend the $\arbR$-action to an $\arbRpt$-action.
+Then we have \begin{Prop} For a presentable ${\bfk}$-linear stable category $\cC$, a continuous $\arbR$-action on $\cC$ is equivalent to a $\Sh_{\geq }(\bR)$-action on $\cC$.
+In this case, $\cC$ can be upgraded to be a $\Sh_{\geq }(\bR)$-enriched category. \end{Prop} \begin{proof}We extend the $\arbR$-action to an $\arbRpt$-action.
 Now, we apply \eqref{eq: stablization for R} to $\cD=\Fun^L(\cC,\cC)$. \end{proof}